= $stitle ?>

 # Versions of GnuPG 2.x included in Slackware packages:

-# If you have trouble downloading it with the URL below, see
+# If you have trouble downloading it with the URL below, try one of these:

 # Older versions had differently named files: